 Example 2: Rogerian Format

-Should Online Learning Replace Traditional Classrooms?
+Topic: Should Online Learning Replace Traditional Classrooms?

 The discussion around online learning often moves in two directions.
 Some support it fully, while others prefer traditional classrooms.
 We think both sides state valid points, and the issue works better when viewed from a balanced position.